AnggaR96s/Reforestation/README.md

-## What did the grape do when he got stepped on?
-He let out a little wine.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.